Witchcraft in the Middle Ages: Myths, Fears and Trials

 The Shadow of the Witch

 Few images of medieval life are as chilling as that of the witch.
 Whispered tales of curses, midnight rituals, and bargains with the Devil haunted village life.
-In the Middle Ages, witchcraft was both feared and fascinating, a subject that shaped law, religion, and folklore alike.
+In the Middle Ages, witchcraft was both feared and captivating, a subject that shaped law, religion, and folklore alike.

 Early Beliefs and the Church's Stance